 STUDENT GRANTS FOR RESEARCH AND CREATIVE WORK

-- Semester Grants: OUR offer funds for project-related expenses, such as books, laboratory materials, interview and photography equipment, art supplies, and travel to field-research sites.
+- Semester Grants: We offer funds for project-related expenses, such as books, laboratory materials, interview and photography equipment, art supplies, and travel to field-research sites.

 - The Adrian Tinsley Program (ATP) for Undergraduate Research and Creative Work Summer Grants: ATP Summer Grants of $4,000 provide students with rewarding opportunities to conduct in-depth research or creative work for ten weeks in the summer.

 - Conference Travel Grants: Bridgewater students accepted to present their work at an academic conference are eligible for Conference Travel Grants that cover travel, lodging, meals, and conference registration fees up to $1,000.

 - Course-Embedded Research Grants for Full- and Part-Time Faculty: Up to $500 per course section for expenses related to an innovative research or creative assignment in which an entire class participates.
 (Eligible expenses include travel to an off-campus research site and supplies not covered by department budgets.)